Rail transport in Greece: Future

 Schematic passenger railway map of Greece in 2022.

 The Egnatia Railway is a planned railway line between Alexandroupolis and Igoumenitsa.
 The project includes track refurbishment and upgrades on the existing track sections of the Thessaloniki – Florina and Thessaloniki – Alexandroupolis railway lines, and brand new track between Florina and Krystallopigi, and Kozani to Igoumenitsa.
 The projected cost of this project is €10 billion.

-A new double track, standard gauge railway between Athens and Patras is also currently under construction.
+The new double track, standard gauge railway between Athens and Patras is also currently under construction and expected to be completed by 2028.

-An expansion of the Athens Suburban Railway to Loutraki is currently underway.